Create or Edit an Alert Definition.

-Alert me when: select the server metric of interest, and the condition required for triggering an alert
+Alert me when: select the metric of interest, and the condition required for triggering an alert

-Matching tags: default is ‘match everything’, enabling alerts from all servers, regardless of their tags.
-When you enter one or more tags, ONLY servers tagged with one or more of these tags will be capable of alerting.
+Matching tags: default is ‘match everything’, enabling alerts from all probes, regardless of their tags.
+When you enter one or more tags, ONLY probes tagged with one or more of these tags will be capable of alerting.

-Excluding tags: default is ‘exclude nothing’, enabling alerts from all servers, regardless of their tags.
-When you enter one or more tags, ONLY servers that are NOT tagged with one or more of these tags will be capable of alerting.
+Excluding tags: default is ‘exclude nothing’, enabling alerts from all probes, regardless of their tags.
+When you enter one or more tags, ONLY probes that are NOT tagged with one or more of these tags will be capable of alerting.

 Annotate: when selected this will automatically record an annotation for the issue